All Episodes

 The wave of erroneous reporting continues despite Fitzgerald's clear denials during his press conference last Friday after announcing the Libby indictment.

-I'm not speaking to whether or not Valerie Wilson was covert, and anything I say is not intended to say anything beyond this.
+I'm not speaking to whether or not Valerie Wilson was covert, and anything I say is not intended to say anything beyond this, that she was a CIA officer from January 1st, 2002 forward.

-We've not made any allegation that Mr. Libby knowingly intentionally outed a covert agent.
+We've not made any allegation that Mr. Libby knowingly, intentionally outed a covert agent.

 We have not charged that, and so I'm not making that assertion.